 Henniker House is an early example of the Queen Anne Victorian farmhouse style, built in the year 1859 by a local blacksmith named William Chandler.
 Since it’s construction, it passed through several hands, serving as a birthing hospital in the 1920’s & 30’s and a rooming house for New England College after WWII.
 It was a private home again with a day-care in the barn when Virginia and Maurice Walsh converted it into a B&B called The Hanscom House.
 Since then, four other innkeepers have put their mark on what is now known as Henniker House.

-Alison and Ray are your current innkeepers since December 2017, as the town of Henniker celebrated it’s 250th anniversary.
-We inherit a rich and storied past amidst a singularly unique setting, presenting to our visitors the authentic ambiance of a 19th century New England residence.
-As our predecessors have done before us, our goal is to maintain and preserve those special qualities, while assuring that our guests enjoy a relaxing and memorable experience.
+Alison and Ray are your current innkeepers since December 2017, as the town of Henniker prepared to celebrate it’s 250th anniversary.
+We inherit a rich and storied past amidst a wonderful iconic setting, and we invite our visitors to experience the charm and tranquility of 19th century New England, with a nod to modern conveniences.
+As our predecessors have done before us, our goal is to maintain and preserve those special qualities, while assuring that our guests enjoy a relaxing and memorable stay.
 So whether you are here for business, pleasure, partaking in outdoor activities, or attending a special event, come join us and create your own piece of New Hampshire history!